Many exciters or transceivers have problems with leading-edge power

 Mark-V can be corrected also if TX gain

+is reduced.
 Average power can be brought up by using speech

 processing, rather than depending on ALC.